GiuliG/lemonade-game/README.md

 - Game - gameOver
 - Player - create
 - Player - directions
-- Enemy - create
+- Enemies - create
-- Enemy - check if still in screen
+- Enemies - check if they are still in the screen